MalinaliRap/MalinaliRap/README.md

 **About Me!**

 - 👨🏽‍💻 Every day thinking and creating ways to change people's lives with technology
-- 🌱 I'm learning more about react, react native, nodejs, nextjs, serverless
+- 🌱 I'm learning more about Laravel, react, react native, serverless
-- 🤔  My interest lies in web and mobile development .
+- 🤔  My interest lies in Laravel and mobile development .
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [gabrielbecher@alunos.utfpr.edu.br](mailto:gabrielbecher@alunos.utfpr.edu.br).